zettajs/zetta/README.md

 [![Build Status](https://travis-ci.org/zettajs/zetta.svg?branch=master)](https://travis-ci.org/zettajs/zetta)

-##What are we?
+##What is it?

 Zetta is an open source Node.js based platform for the internet of things.
-Our full documentation, and community website can be found at [http://zettajs.github.io](http://zettajs.github.io).
+Our full documentation, and community website can be found at [http://zettajs.github.io/](http://zettajs.github.io/).

 Install zetta using npm.

 ```bash
 $ npm install zetta
 ```
+##Docs

+Visit our site at [http://zettajs.github.io/](http://zettajs.github.io/) for documentation, and recipes for building systems with Zetta.

 ##Tests